impoz3v/AlgoTrading/README.md

 # IT4F-TradePlace
 This repository consists of scripts for organizing a tradeplace for user's algorithms and visualizing the results of the trade session.
+Moreover, it contains a trivial trading bot script based on a Stochastic oscillator.
 The work was done in terms of the HSE course "IT for financiers".